michfingerut/crypto-balance-system/README.md

   - Integrate with an Identity and Access Management (IAM) service to handle authentication and authorization.

 - **Real-Time Updates via WebSockets**

   - Add WebSocket support to push live exchange rate updates to connected clients.
   - Notify users when a significant rate change occurs or if a configured threshold is met.

+- **Fixes**
+  - Hotfix for rate service mock tests.
+  - Remove `any` type from tests and enforce `ESLint` rules on tests.
+  - Add shared test utilities.
+  - Add `nodemon` configuration for an easier development process.